UbiquityRobotics/ubiquity_main/README.md

    Raspberry Pi 2 micor-SD slot.
 This slot is on the *back* of the Raspberry Pi 2.

-10. A RJ45 Ethernet cable between your Raspberry Pi 2 and your router.
+10. Connect an RJ45 Ethernet cable between your Raspberry Pi 2 and your router.

 11. Apply power to the Raspberry Pi 2 via the micro-USB